Cormac Izuchukwu: Club career

-International
+International career

 A highlights video came to the attention of Anthony Eddy at the IRFU, who signed him up for Ireland Sevens.
 He represented Ireland at two sevens competitions in 2019.

 His form saw him called up to the Ireland squad for their two-match 2024 summer tour of South Africa.
-He went on to make his debut in a 52-17 win against Fiji scoring a try before it was disallowed for a forward pass in the 2024 Autumn Nations Series.
+He went on to make his debut in a 52–17 win against Fiji scoring a try before it was disallowed for a forward pass in the 2024 Autumn Nations Series.